mentels/riak_core_env/README.md

   that install Chef cookbooks using Librarian-Chef (tested with version 0.2.1).

-To install the plugins follow the instructions in the next chapter.
+To install the plugins follow the instructions below.

 ### Running ###

-To run the environment for the riak_core_tutorial just run:
+To install the environment for the riak_core_tutorial run:

 ```bash
 vagrant plugin install vagrant-omnibus